Cullen Visitor Guide

 Overview

-Cullen is a picturesque town in Moray which is notably known for its stunning coastal views and the historic Cullen Skink soup which is a rich and creamy fish broth made with smoked haddock, potatoes, and onions.
+Cullen is a picturesque town in Moray that’s known for its stunning coastal views and the historic Cullen Skink soup, a rich and creamy fish broth made with smoked haddock, potatoes, and onions.

 The town is also a haven for golfers, boasting a golf course with breathtaking views of the Moray Firth.
 In addition, Cullen is a popular spot for wildlife enthusiasts as the nearby waters are frequented by dolphins, seals and a variety of seabirds.

-This part of the Banffshire coast has been attracting tourists for many years thanks to attractions like nearby Portsoy with its historic 17th-century fishing harbour, but there’s plenty to discover in Cullen beyond its links to the delicious soup that it’s famed for.
+This part of the Banffshire coast has been attracting tourists for many years thanks to attractions like nearby Portsoy with its historic 17th-century fishing harbour, but there’s plenty to discover in Cullen beyond its links to delicious soup.

-You’ll find loads of great walks starting out from this village with the simple trail along Cullen Bay being one of the best.
-Starting at the harbour you can turn left or right and stroll along the beach in either direction or head slightly inland to join the Sustrans and North Sea cycle networks.
+You’ll find lots of walking trails heading out of the village, with the trail along Cullen Bay being one of the best.
+Starting at the harbour, you can turn left or right and stroll along the beach in either direction, or head slightly inland to join the Sustrans and North Sea cycle networks.

 Cullen